-That said, those aren’t the only reasons your Kasa plug isn’t pairing with your Wi-Fi or the app.
-It could be one or a combination of factors in your home setup bringing up the connectivity issues.
+Those aren’t the only reasons your plug isn’t pairing with your Wi-Fi or the app.
+One or a combination of factors in your home setup could bring up connectivity issues.

 Here is a checklist to help identify the root cause of the problem;